Svb Financial Group (SIVB) Receives a Hold from Oppenheimer

-In a report released yesterday, Chris Kotowski from Oppenheimer assigned a Hold rating to Svb Financial Group (SIVB).
-The company’s shares closed last Thursday at $518.99, close to its 52-week high of $577.06.
+In a report issued on April 25, Chris Kotowski from Oppenheimer maintained a Hold rating on Svb Financial Group (SIVB).
+The company’s shares closed last Tuesday at $571.68, close to its 52-week high of $585.25.

-According to TipRanks.com, Kotowski is a 5-star analyst with an average return of 17.2% and a 67.9% success rate.
-Kotowski covers the Financial sector, focusing on stocks such as Apollo Global Management, Focus Financial Partners, and JPMorgan Chase & Co.
+According to TipRanks.com, Kotowski is a 5-star analyst with an average return of 18.0% and a 69.2% success rate.
+Kotowski covers the Financial sector, focusing on stocks such as Apollo Global Management, Focus Financial Partners, and Solar Senior Capital.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Svb Financial Group with a $560.67 average price target, a 5.4% upside from current levels.
-In a report issued on April 7, Barclays also maintained a Hold rating on the stock with a $550.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Svb Financial Group with a $593.60 average price target, representing a 3.7% upside.
+In a report issued on April 23, Barclays also maintained a Hold rating on the stock with a $575.00 price target.

 See today’s analyst top recommended stocks >>